A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Preliminaries

 \subsection{Challenges}

-To make the framework practical, several challenges must be addressed.
-Firstly, this framework is designed to support real-world business models, requiring compatibility with common LLM service models, as discussed in Section \ref{preliminaries:llm_services_models}.
-In a subscription-based mode, the framework must ensure user anonymity while also restricting access to the service to the duration of the user's subscription period.
+To make the framework practical, several issues must be addressed.
+First, this framework is designed to support real-world business models, requiring compatibility with common LLM service models, as discussed in Section \ref{preliminaries:llm_services_models}.
+In a subscription-based mode, the framework must ensure user anonymity while also restricting access to the service for the duration of the user's subscription period.
 Conversely, in an API-based mode, the framework must ensure that service providers can enforce limits on the number of input tokens submitted by anonymous users, in accordance with the purchased quota.
-Secondly, the framework should be compatible with other modules within the system, making it adaptable to both existing and future business logic.
-Additionally, since the services are primarily online, users wait for responses after submitting requests.
-The framework should introduce reasonable overhead to maintain security while minimizing any degradation of user experience.
+Second, the framework should be compatible with other modules within the system, making it adaptable to both existing and future business logic.
+In addition, because the services are primarily online, users wait for responses after submitting requests.
+The framework should introduce reasonable overhead to maintain security while minimising any degradation to the user experience.